RagnarGrootKoerkamp/BAPCtools/doc/commands.md

 # Documentation for subcommands

 This document explains all subcommands and their flags, sorted per category.
+The [implementation notes](implementation_notes.md) contain more information about various topic not covered here.

 Unless otherwise specified, commands work both on the problem and contest level.